ahmed-maroof-di6/Single-cycle-RISC-V-processor--verilog-/README.md

 ![SCP RISC-V](https://github.com/ahmed-maroof-di6/Single-cycle-RISC-V-processor-verilog/blob/single-cycle-riscv-verilog/SCRVP_diagram.png)

-This repository contains the Verilog source code and documentation for a 32 bit single-cycle RISC-V processor designed to support I, S, R, U, B, and J type instructions.
+This repository contains the Verilog source code and documentation for a 32 bit single-cycle RISC-V processor designed to support I, S, R, & SB type instructions.
 The processor is implemented in Verilog and is intended for educational and research purposes.

 ## Features

-- Support for I, S, R, U, B, and J type instructions as per the RISC-V ISA.
+- Support for I, S, R, & SB type instructions as per the RISC-V ISA.
 - Single-cycle architecture for simplicity and ease of understanding.
 - Clear and well-documented Verilog code for each module.
 - Testbench and sample programs to demonstrate the functionality.